-The PSUBSB and PSUBSW instructions subtract each 8-bit (PSUBSB) or 16-bit (PSUBSW) signed integer element in the second operand from the corresponding, same-sized signed integer result to the corresponding, same-sized element of the destination.
+The PSUBSB and PSUBSW instructions subtract each 8-bit (PSUBSB) or 16-bit (PSUBSW) signed integer element in the second operand from the corresponding, same-sized signed integer element in the first operand and write the signed integer result to the corresponding, same-sized element of the destination.
 For each result in the destination, if the result is larger than the largest, or smaller than the smallest, representable 8-bit (PSUBSB) or 16-bit (PSUBSW) signed integer, the result is saturated to the largest or smallest representable value, respectively.